 In most cities and towns, a simple HDTV antenna can deliver 47 of the top 50 shows on TV directly to your home without a single kilobyte of data required, unlike streaming services with similar content like Hulu and CBS All Access.
 Plus, Over-the-Air TV via an antenna is FREE.

-If you want to be able to record and watch broadcast TV content at a later date, or stream it to different devices or screens in your home, you can rely on a whole-home OTA DVR like Tablo.
-For streaming inside the home, Tablo leverages your home WiFi network which does not count against your external internet data cap.
+If you want to be able to record and watch broadcast TV content at a later date, or stream it to different devices or screens in your home, you can rely on an OTA DVR like Tablo.
+When you stream Over-the-Air TV content at home, Tablo uses your home WiFi network which does not count against your external internet data cap.
 Tablo only uses the external internet for downloading guide data and occasional firmware updates which requires very little data.

 2 - Download or buy a hard copy of your favorites